-VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive vote-by-mail ballot in person is November 8, 2016, 8:00 p.m.
-A voter may deliver his/her vote-by-mail ballot in person to any polling place in the county by the close of the polls on Election Day.
-If a vote-by-mail voter is unable to return the ballot, he/she may designate his/her spouse, child, parent, grandparent, grandchild, brother, sister, or a person residing in the same household to return the ballot.
+VOTE-BY-MAIL VOTER BALLOTS RETURNED: Deadline for the Registrar of Voters to receive a vote-by-mail ballot in person is November 3, 2020, 8:00 p.m.
+A voter may deliver his/her vote-by-mail ballot in person to any Vote Center or Ballot Drop Box in the county by the close of the polls on Election Day.
+If a voter is unable to return the ballot, he/she may designate another person to return the ballot.

-Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after November 1, 2016), may return his/her ballot by facsimile transmission.
-To be counted, the ballot returned by facsimile transmission must be received by the elections official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Declaration. §§ 3101(e), 3106, 3110, 3111, 3118, 14212
+Last day a military or overseas voter who is living outside of the United States (or is called for military service within the United States after October 27, 2020), may return his/her ballot by facsimile transmission.
+To be counted, the ballot returned by facsimile transmission must be received by the election's official no later than Election Day, 8:00 p.m. and must be accompanied by an identification envelope and a signed Oath of Declaration. §§ 3101(e), 3106, 3116.5

-IMPORTANT: A mailed, voted ballot will count only if the identification envelope is signed, dated and postmarked no later than Election Day, November 8, 2016, and it is received no later than three (3) days after Election Day, November 11, 2016, 8:00 p.m. §§ 3017, 3020
+IMPORTANT: A mailed, voted ballot will count only if the identification envelope is signed, dated and postmarked no later than Election Day, November 3, 2020, and it is received no later than three (3) days after Election Day, November 6, 2020, 8:00 p.m. §§ 3017, 3020